 Wairewa 10.4.1 Delete policies 10.4.1 and 10.4.2 and replace with a Support This is a practical alternative policy wording.
-We believe that this Runanaga Inc. and policy that reads: amendment allows both Rural and Small Settlement owner/occupiers Te Runanaga O Improve water quality in Te Roto o Wairewa/Lake to work towards compliance in a less prescriptive manner.
-The Ngai Tahu Forsyth to achieve the targets set out in Table 10(e) proposed policy is consistent with the way in which owners/occupiers PC6 LWRP-110 and 10(f) by 2030 by: have established in the Valley Floor Area over time, and meets with (a) Reducing the risk of bank erosion or collapse and the aspirations of those who live and work in this area. associated loss or discharge of sediment into water; (b) Avoiding the direct discharge of animal or human effluent into water; (c) Encouraging the planting of indigenous vegetation species in riparian margins where this activity does not adversely affect bank stabilization works; (d) Encouraging people to minimize their wastewater discharges and the phosphorous content in their wastewater; (e) Managing on-site effluent treatment and disposal systems in areas prone to inundation; and (f) Maintaining current low levels of nitrogen concentrations in freshwater.
-Federated Farmers 10.4.3 Amend as follows: Support i Tributaries may be fenced where practical, but there are some real of NZ Part limitations as to where this can be done sensibly and sustainably.
-PC6 LWRP-20 Improve the flood-carrying capacity of the Okana, 18 Okuti, and Takiratawai rivers and their tributaries by excluding stock from the H beds and riparian margins of those rivers, Herlihy M and M 10.4.3 Submitter states that the policy is technically flawed Support A review of influence factors in the main surface water bodies of the PC6 LWRP-84 and animals are not the critical factor in Valley Floor Area by a Chartered Professional Engineer concludes that And [reducing] flood carrying capacities of rivers - see stock access to waterways under the current rules (5.68) has a less (
+We believe that this Runanaga Inc. and policy that reads: amendment allows both Rural and Small Settlement owner/occupie Te Runanaga O Improve water quality in Te Roto o Wairewa/Lake to work towards compliance in a less prescriptive manner.
+The Ngai Tahu Forsyth to achieve the targets set out in Table 10(e) proposed policy is consistent with the way in which owners/occupien PC6 LWRP-110 and 10(f) by 2030 by: have established in the Valley Floor Area over time, and meets with (a) Reducing the risk of bank erosion or collapse and the aspirations of those who live and work in this area. associated loss or discharge of sediment into water; (b) Avoiding the direct discharge of animal or human effluent into water; (c) Encouraging the planting of indigenous vegetation species in riparian margins where this activity does not adversely affect bank stabilization works; (d) Encouraging people to minimize their wastewater discharges and the phosphorous content in their wastewater; (e) Managing on-site effluent treatment and disposal systems in areas prone to inundation; and (f) Maintaining current low levels of nitrogen concentrations in freshwater.
+Federated Farmers 10.4.3 Amend as follows: Support in Tributaries may be fenced where practical, but there are some rea of NZ - - Part limitations as to where this can be done sensibly and sustainably.
+PC6 LWRP-20 Improve the flood-carrying capacity of the Okana, T. C. Okuti, and Takiratawai rivers and their tributaries by excluding stock from the 1.
+L beds and riparian margins of those rivers, Herlihy M and M 10.4.3 Submitter states that the policy is technically flawed Support A review of influence factors in the main surface water bodies of the PC6 LWRP-84 and animals are not the critical factor in Valley Floor Area by a Chartered Professional Engineer concludes that And [reducing] flood carrying capacities of rivers - see stock access to waterways under the current rules (5.68) has a less Stanbury K original submission for detail. than minor impact on flooding.
+The critical component for flood